luisarizmendi/analysis-support/pipelines/README.md

 # Tekton pipelines

-These are the desciptors to create the Pipelines for the Analysis App that are included in the Helm Chart.
-They are prepared to use a namespace named "analysis-cicd".
+These are the desciptors to create the Tekton Pipelines for the [Analysis App](https://github.com/luisarizmendi/analysis). "analysis-cicd".

 ## Pre-requisites

-You need a copy of the App in analysis-test and analisys-prod namespaces
+You need a copy of the App in analysis-test and analisys-prod namespaces and an analysis-cicd namespace where to create infra resources.

 ## Pipeline deployment